python-microscopy/python-microscopy/docs/cluster/cluster_install.rst

 #.
 Create a user for PYME

 #.
-Install the python 2.7 version of anaconda
+Install the python 3.6 version of miniconda

 #.
 Add the ``david_baddeley`` conda channel